mvolkmann/blog/src/bun.md

 It is somewhat common to create a `src` directory and move `index.ts` and other source files into it.

+To create a project from a template, enter `bun create {template} {destination}`.
+For example, to create a project that uses Svelte, enter `bun create svelte@latest my-svelte-app` (or `bun c`).
+Some templates will ask questions about your preferences and some will output instructions about what to do next.

 ## Help

 To see all the subcommands supported by the `bun` command, enter `bun`.